umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * &#x20;[V13: Log webhook firing exceptions when they happen](https://github.com/umbraco/Umbraco-CMS/issues/15393)
 * &#x20;[Remove date header from webhook request and use constants](https://github.com/umbraco/Umbraco-CMS/issues/15407)

-{% hint style="warning" %}
+**Note:**

-If using EF Core, and having installed the `Microsoft.EntityFrameworkCore.Design 8.0.0` package, then it has a transient dependency to `Microsoft.CodeAnalysis.Common` which clashes with the same transient dependency from `Umbraco.Cms 13.0.0`.
+You need to be aware of some things if you are using EF Core, and have installed the `Microsoft.EntityFrameworkCore.Design 8.0.0` package.
+This package has a transient dependency to `Microsoft.CodeAnalysis.Common` which clashes with the same transient dependency from `Umbraco.Cms 13.0.0`.
-This happens because `Microsoft.EntityFrameworkCore.Design 8.0.0` requires `Microsoft.CodeAnalysis.CSharp.Workspaces` in v 4.5.0 or higher.
+This happens because `Microsoft.EntityFrameworkCore.Design 8.0.0` requires `Microsoft.CodeAnalysis.CSharp.Workspaces` in v4.5.0 or higher.

 If nothing else needs that package then it installs it in the lowest allowed version (4.5.0).
 That package then has a strict dependency on `Microsoft.CodeAnalysis.Common` version 4.5.0.
 The problem is Umbraco.Cms through it's own transient dependencies requires `Microsoft.CodeAnalysis.Common` >= 4.8.0.